 You are going to do a lot of walking so get comfortable

 If you planning on trying to explore every last inch of NYCC, make sure you are comfortable.
 Most of all, make sure you have not only comfortable shoes, but comfortable insoles as well.
 The last few large cons I have gone to, in the space of 8 hours, I have averaged about 7 miles on foot.
-Be mindful that a lot of that walking may be on hard concrete and it wreaks havoc on feet and knees.
-So ladies, no heels (unless you are cosplaying of course), and one other piece of advice: during the course of the show, unless you are already going to a panel, plan to actually stop and sit down to rest.
+A lot of that walking may be on hard concrete and it wreaks havoc on feet and knees.
+So if you can avoid it, no heels (unless you are cosplaying of course), bring an extra pair of comfortable shoes just in case, and one other piece of advice: during the course of the show, unless you are already going to a panel, plan to actually stop and sit down to rest.
 Your body will thank you!
-Also, if you have any kind of pain that requires medication, before you go is a great time to get your prescriptions filled before you go.
+Also, if you have any kind of pain that requires medication, before you go is a great time to get your prescriptions filled.

 Speaking of cosplay…